Métis: Métis people in the United States

 Métis people in the United States are a specific culture and community, who descend from unions between Native American and early European colonist parents – usually Indigenous women who married French, and later Scottish or English, men, who worked as fur trappers and traders during the 17th to 19th centuries in the fur trade era.
 The women were usually Algonquian, Ojibwe and Cree.
 They developed as an ethnic and cultural group from the descendants of these unions.

 In the French colonies, people of mixed Indigenous and French ancestry were referred to by those who spoke French as métis, meaning "mixture."
 Being bilingual, these people were able to trade European goods, such as muskets, for the furs and hides at a trading post.
 These Métis were found throughout the Great Lakes area and to the west, in the Rocky Mountains.
 While the word in this usage originally had no ethnic designation (and was not capitalized in English), it grew to describe a specific ethnicity by the early 19th century.
 This use (of simply meaning "mixed") excludes mixed-race people born of unions in other settings or more recently than about 1870.

 Fewer Métis live in the U.S. than in Canada.
-During the early colonial era, people moved easily back and forth through Canada and the British colonies.
-While the two communities come from the same origins, the Canadian Métis have developed further as an ethnic group than those in the U.S.
+During the early colonial era, people moved easily back and forth through Canada and the other British colonies.

-As of 2018, Métis people lived in Michigan, Illinois, Ohio, Minnesota, North Dakota and Montana.

 Geography

 With exploration, settlement, and exploitation of resources by French and British fur trading interests across North America, European men often had relationships and sometimes marriages with Native American women.
 Often both sides felt such marriages were beneficial in strengthening the fur trade.
 Indigenous women often served as interpreters and could introduce their men to their people.
 Because many Native Americans and First Nations often had matrilineal kinship systems, the mixed-race children were considered born to the mother's clan and usually raised in her culture.
-Fewer were educated in European schools.
-The métis children that did attempt to go about integrating into European societies faced many issues with attempting to obtain citizenship within these early settlements.
+Few were educated in European schools.

+The métis children who did attempt to integrate into European societies faced many issues with trying to gain citizenship within these early settlements.
+Their success often related to their European father's status; fur traders, rather than trappers, were more settled men of capital and more likely to acquire education for their mixed-race children.

 The métis men in the northern tier typically worked in the fur trade and later hunting and as guides.
 The métis based in Red River Colony eventually settled throughout the Canadian Prairies as a distinct ethnic group with its own culture known as the Métis.

-American history